Eco Church

 • Twinned two church toilets with a village in Uganda and worked with local school on toilet twinning and recycling project

-• Held a sale of Fairtrade goods in church and supported their campaigns
+• Held regular sales of Fairtrade goods in church and supported their campaigns

 • Held a clothes swap alongside Friends of Children of Chernobyl (FOCC) craft fair